vukics/cppqed/doc/quantumdataHighLevel.rst

   .. note::

     A :class:`~quantumdata::DensityOperator`\ ``<RANK>`` represents a density operator on a Hilbert space of arity ``RANK``.
 This makes that the number of its indeces is actually ``2*RANK``.
 This is the reason why it inherits from :class:`~quantumdata::ArrayBase`\ ``<2*RANK>``.

-  The interface is similar to :class:`~quantumdata::StateVector` with obvious differences.
-Here only the most important will be tackled:

   .. function:: explicit DensityOperator(const StateVector<RANK>& psi)